 Contract costs for CPA firms we work with remain higher because of the higher salaries they pay their staff and the additional hours required to implement ongoing changes to accounting and assurance standards.
-We continue to test the market for such services as contracts expire, and we have achieved savings in some cases.
+We continue to test the market for such services as contracts expire.